PosInformatique/PosInformatique.VisualStudio.Templates/README.md

 Azure Pipeline YAML provided in the repository.

-This Azure Pipeline YAML allows to publish the Visual Studio Templates extensions inside an Azure Web App and required 3 parameters:
+This Azure Pipeline YAML allows to publish the Visual Studio Templates extensions inside an Azure Web App and required 1 parameter:
 - `Version`: The version of the Visual Studio Templates extensions to build.

+And 2 variables:
 - `AzureSubscription`: The name of the Azure Subscription which contains the Azure Web App
 - `WebAppName`: The name of the Azure Web App where to publish the extensions.